Carlos Mendes Gomes

-Carlos Mendes Gomes (born 14 November 1998) is a professional footballer who plays as a left winger or attacking midfielder for Exeter City, on loan from club Bolton Wanderers.
+Carlos Mendes Gomes (born 14 November 1998) is a professional footballer who last played as a left winger or attacking midfielder for club Bolton Wanderers.
 Born in Senegal, he plays for the Guinea-Bissau national team.

 Early life

 Born in Yeumbeul, Dakar Region, to a family of Bissau-Guinean and Gambian descent, Mendes Gomes and his family moved to Spain when he was a child, after his father Carlos sought work in construction.
 The family moved to Lanzarote.
 He is the cousin of the Gambian footballer Jacob Mendy.
 He was naturalized as a Spanish citizen.

 Club career

 Early career

 After spending 10 years at UD Lanzarote, Mendes Gomes moved on his own to Madrid aged 15, where he began playing for Getafe.
 A season later he signed for Atlético Madrid's youth teams.

 His family then moved to England, after his father thought it was better for the children's education, with the family relocating to Salford.
 Mendes Gomes could not speak any English and did not play football for a year.
 He then began playing for West Didsbury & Chorlton, scoring seven league goals in 50 games in all competitions during his two-season spell.